 Principal Practice Areas

 Free Case Evaluation

-Hartford Connecticut Lawyers Practicing in the area of Probate Litigation
+Connecticut Lawyers Practicing in the area of Probate Litigation

-Spinella & Associates have a long history representing citizens involved in the probate system who have been treated unfairly.
-Citizens involved in the probate process frequently need a strong legal advocate to see to it that their rights are not abused by the process itself; that those having a fiduciary duty to them uphold such fiduciary duty; that investment of any money done on their behalf be done prudently; that wills have been executed and are administered properly; and that the rights of the elderly, disabled, incompetent, and infirm be upheld in all instances.
+Spinella & Associates has a long history representing citizens involved in the probate system who have been treated unfairly.
+Citizens involved in the probate process frequently need a strong legal advocate to see to it that their rights are not abused by the process itself; that those having a fiduciary duty to them uphold such fiduciary duty; that investment of any money invested on their behalf be done prudently; that wills have been executed and are administered properly; and that the rights of the elderly, disabled, incompetent, and infirm be upheld in all instances.

 Examples of areas where Spinella & Associates have acted to protect rights of elderly, handicapped or infirm persons are as follows:

 - will contests and challenges to conservatorship of the person and estate